Rage Against the Machine (album)

 Rage Against the Machine is the debut studio album by American rock band Rage Against the Machine.
-It was released on November 3, 1992, by Epic Records.
-The band released their first commercial demo tape of the same name 11 months prior to the album's release.
-The tape contained earlier recordings of 7 of the 10 songs found on this album.
+It was released on November 6, 1992, by Epic Records, four days after the release of the album's first single, "Killing in the Name".
+The album was based largely on the band's first commercial demo tape of the same name, completed 11 months prior to the album's release.
+The tape contained earlier recordings of seven of the ten songs.

-With politically themed, revolutionary lyrical content, the album artwork was notable for featuring a graphic photograph of Thích Quảng Đức performing self-immolation.
-Coincidentally, the release date for Rage Against the Machine was on November 3, 1992, the same day as the 1992 United States presidential election.
+With politically themed, revolutionary lyrical content, the album artwork was notable for its graphic photograph of Vietnamese monk Thích Quảng Đức performing self-immolation in June 1963.

-Rage Against the Machine was a critical success upon release with several critics noting the album's politically motivated agenda and praising Zack de la Rocha's strong vocal delivery.
-Rated number 24 on Rolling Stone's list of "100 Greatest Metal Albums of All Time", the album peaked at number 1 on the US Billboard Heatseekers chart and number 45 on the US Billboard 200 and has gone on to achieve triple platinum sales certification in the US.
-Multiple publications consider it one of the best albums of the 1990s.
+The album was a critical success upon release, with several critics noting the album's politically motivated agenda and praising frontman Zack de la Rocha's strong vocal delivery.
+Ranked number 24 on Rolling Stone's list of the "100 Greatest Metal Albums of All Time", the album peaked at number 1 on the US Billboard Heatseekers chart and number 45 on the US Billboard 200 and has gone on to achieve a triple platinum sales certification from the Recording Industry Association of America (RIAA) in the US.
+In 2020, it was ranked 221 in Rolling Stones updated list of the "500 Greatest Albums of All Time".

+Music

+The album contains politically-charged lyrical content and stylistically blends funk and heavy metal musical styles, similar to the Red Hot Chili Peppers.

-Artwork and sleeve notes
+Artwork and packaging

 The cover features a crop of Malcolm Browne's famous photograph of the self-immolation of Thích Quảng Đức, a Vietnamese Buddhist monk, in Saigon in 1963.
-The monk was protesting President Ngô Đình Diệm's administration for oppressing the Buddhist religion.
-The photograph drew international attention and persuaded U.S. President John F. Kennedy to withdraw support for Diệm's government.
-In 1963, Associated Press correspondent Browne's coverage of the event earned the World Press Photo of the Year award.

 The songs on Rage Against the Machine all feature political messages.
 Activists such as Provisional IRA hunger striker Bobby Sands and Black Panther Party founder Huey P. Newton are listed in the "Thanks For Inspiration" section.
 Also thanked were Ian and Alec MacKaye.

 The lyrics for each song were printed in the album booklet with the exception of those for "Killing in the Name", which were omitted; the booklet reads "2.
 KILLING IN THE NAME", skips the lyrics and continues with the next song.

 The statement "no samples, keyboards or synthesizers used in the making of this record" can be found at the end of the sleeve notes.
 Similar statements were made in the band's subsequent albums.
 The band also refer to themselves as "Guilty Parties" for each album.

-Tour
+Touring and promotion

 The album was supported by the Rage Against the Machine Tour, which commenced on January 15, 1993, in Chicago and concluded on December 31, 1993, in Detroit.
 Rage Against The Machine was accompanied by opening acts in certain concerts, such as hip hop groups House of Pain and Cypress Hill.